Terms of business agreement

 Our usual remuneration is either by way of brokerage (also known as commission), being a percentage of the premium charged by insurers in respect of the insurance contract arranged by us, or a fee which is agreed in advance with you for the services provided by us, or with your agreement a combination of both.
 Our remuneration is fully earned upon the inception of the insurance contract and, in the event that the insurance is cancelled or is terminated after inception for whatever reason, or if our appointment is terminated for any reason, we reserve the right to retain/recover the remuneration we have earned.

-In addition to brokerage or fee, we may be remunerated, by the payment of profit commissions, profit shares, consultancy fees, service fees and commissions by insurers in respect of a specified portfolio of business.
+In addition to brokerage or fee, we may be remunerated, by the payment of profit commissions, profit shares, service fees, consultancy fees and commissions by insurers in respect of a specified portfolio of business.

 If we introduce you to another intermediary to access an insurance product for you, we may receive a proportion of the brokerage received by the other intermediary and payable by insurers to them, out of the premium which you pay.